Home > Resources > Mac record screen and audio

 Choose an app to record screen and audio on Mac below:

-Recording screen and audio with QuickTime Mac
+Record screen and audio on Mac with QuickTime

 1. Open QuickTime, and click File > New Screen Recording to invoke Screen Recording window.